 Report the outage - (509) 924-3800

-Often times, we are unaware of an outage unless it is reported.
-If your house is still without power after checking your breakers or fuses, please call our office.
-Our phone number is operating 24 hours each day.
+Sometimes we are unaware of an outage unless it is reported.
+If your house is still without power after checking your breakers or fuses, please call our 24-hour office number.

-If the outage is after hours, it will take time for on-call crews to arrive on scene, and, depending on the weather, it may be difficult for us to quickly restore the power in a safe manner.
+If the outage is after hours, it may take time for on-call crews to arrive on the scene, and, depending on the weather, it may be difficult for us to quickly restore the power in a safely.

 While you are waiting for the power to be restored, unplug sensitive electronic equipment such as computers or TVs.
-This type of equipment is sensitive to surges that may be created by repair procedures.
+This equipment is sensitive to surges that may occur during restoration.

-If you notice that your power is still not working and your neighbors have power, please call us.
-It is possible that your service was not restored completely, or we have more outages than we previously thought.
+If you notice that your power is out and your neighbors have power, please call us.
+It is possible that your service was not restored completely, or we have more outages than we thought.